 No. Like many skin conditions, palmoplantar pustulosis cannot be cured.
-There are, however, several treatment options which can improve it significantly.
-Basic principles of good skin care can help to reduce the frequency and severity of symptoms (see below).
+However, there are several treatment options which can improve it significantly.
+Basic principles of good skin care can help to reduce the frequency and severity of symptoms (see next section).